 While your set design is not the most important part of your training video, it’s important to invest in good lighting.
 This is especially true if your video showcases a presenter.

 You will likely need at least 3 main lights (key, fill, and backlight) and replacement bulbs just in case.
 You will also need some other lighting accessories such as reflectors, softboxes, colored gels, and light stands in order to light the set correctly.

-If you are doing a screencast for software or tech videos, you will need the right software to record your screen.
+If you are doing a screencast for software or tech videos, you need the right software to record your screen.
 Some programs such as Loom, Bandicam, Screencast-O-Matic, and Jing can work just fine.
 You may also choose to use software specifically designed for creating software demos, such as Adobe Captivate.

 Unless you plan on shooting your video in one take (don’t), you’ll want to have good video editing software to put your clips together.

 Keeping with Adobe, you may choose to use Premiere Pro for editing, Spark for graphics, and After Effects to create special effects and animation.
-There are also animation-specific programs, such as Unity, Cinema4d, and Adobe Animate.
+There are also animation-specific programs, such as Unity, Cinema4D, and Adobe Animate.
 Many professionals also choose Apple’s Final Cut Pro for video editing and other effects.

-Scripting and Storyboarding
+Scripting and storyboarding

 Although your presentation may have room for spontaneity, keep in mind that your video is always telling a story.
 The writing will be the driving force that fuels the rest of the production.

 This part of the process is where you will decide how to create emotional engagement with your audience.
 Using data and scientific facts can help you approach emotionally difficult topics.
 On the other hand, you may use humor to make boring topics more engaging.
 While a script for a presentation is mainly a method of organizing thoughts, it can direct the tone and overall essence of the content being conveyed.